Hunting for a way to make a difference?

 Pitch in a Pound

-Hunters can choose to donate a pound or two of ground venison when they pick up their processed order.
+Hunters can choose to donate a pound or two of ground venison at the time of pick-up.
 Participating processors will take donations and store them until distributed by the Mississippi Food Network.

 A field dressed or quartered deer may be donated by a hunter with the hunter agreeing to pay the venison processing fee.